To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The intensity of the trauma suffered by our Boer forefathers in the most destructive anticolonial war ever fought on the African continent moulded an inflexible determination among Afrikaners to regain their republican statehood.

 Unfortunately, in pursuing this objective, hindsight was lost that blacks were also victims and also suffered under colonial rule.
-To safeguard the white-ruled democracy since 1910 against black demands for political and social equality, the then prevalent repressive laws were expanded in the NP concept of apartheid.

 To escape the internal political threat, the independence of the traditional black homelands became an impelling objective.